-It offers (i) practical (common sense) definition of the problem. (viz. existence of an epidemic of alcohol abuse among university female students); (ii) theoretical definition of the problem viz. existence of contradicting theoretical and/or empirical relationship in the phenomenon being studied (viz. only lower income girls seem to abuse alcohol).
+It offers (i) practical (common sense) definition of the problem. (viz. existence of an epidemic of alcohol abuse among university female

 It shows the dimension of the problem using some indicators.

 It defines boundaries of research activity viz. scope or geographical coverage.